Paul François: Toxic incident

 François inhaled the poison on 27 April 2004.
 He was ill enough to spit blood when interned in hospital.
 As late as November that year, the long-term effects of the poison caused him to faint, and in May 2005 it was determined that monochlorobenzene—a solvent used in Lasso to dilute the Alachlor—was present in his bloodstream.

 Betimes, Alachlor was prohibited by the French government in November 2007.

 Formal recognition of hazard

 An employment tribunal formally recognised in 2010 that François in fact had been poisoned.

 François v Monsanto

 Trial court

 The Monsanto product with which François was poisoned is known commercially as Lasso.

 In December 2011, final arguments to the court were heard.

 In February 2012, the Tribunal de Grande Instance of Lyon condemned Monsanto to pay damages to François.

 Appeal court

 In 2015 at the appeal court, Monsanto lawyers repeatedly refused to concede that their product was toxic and that the damages owed were fictitious.

-Monsanto is fighting a nasty rear-guard action, and as of 2017, refused quantum.

 In second appeal on 11 April 2019, the court found Monsanto guilty of the damage endured by Paul François, finding that the firm, being aware of Lasso’s dangers, should have clearly indicated on Lasso’s labelling and instructions for use “a notice on the specific dangers of using the product in vats and reservoirs”.